drounce/PyGEM/docs/model_structure.md

 # Model Structure and Workflow
 The model is written in Python.
 The model is currently available as two repositories on github:

 1. **PyGEM** ([https://github.com/drounce/PyGEM](https://github.com/drounce/PyGEM)) contains the main model code.
-This repository can now be installed in your environment with PyPI ([https://pypi.org/project/pygem/](https://pypi.org/project/pygem/)) using "pip install pygem".
+This repository can be installed in your environment with PyPI ([https://pypi.org/project/pygem/](https://pypi.org/project/pygem/)) using "pip install pygem".

 2. **PyGEM-scripts** ([https://github.com/drounce/PyGEM-scripts](https://github.com/drounce/PyGEM-scripts)) contains general scripts used to run the model (e.g., run_calibration.py, run_simulation.py) as well as the post-processing, analysis scripts (e.g., analyze_simulations.py).
-To use these files and run the model one must clone the github repository onto your local machine.
+To use these files and run the model one must clone or fork the github repository onto your local machine.

 All input parameters are specified in the pygem_input.py file, which needs to be adjusted according to the specific datasets and model options of each user.
 The input file is well documented inline and [sample files](https://drive.google.com/drive/folders/13kiU00Zz2swN5OzwXiWIQTj_JLEHnDgZ) are produced to support trial runs.
+See the [Install_PyGEM](install_pygem_target) section for more details on installing the model.

 (directory_structure_target)=
 ## Directory structure
 Currently, the model does not have a “required” set of directories.
 For simplicity with github, we highly recommend keeping the forked version of the code in its own directory.
 Furthermore, since many of the datasets that will be used for regional and global model runs are of considerable size, we encourage users to develop their own organized file structure.
 The code has been developed to automatically set up all file paths using relative paths from the PyGEM-Scripts directory, which is where the code is run from the command line.
-For example, a directory with the following subdirectories is recommended (see [sample files](https://drive.google.com/drive/folders/13kiU00Zz2swN5OzwXiWIQTj_JLEHnDgZ)):
+The easiest way to run PyGEM will be to use the same directory structure as the developers (see [sample files](https://drive.google.com/drive/folders/13kiU00Zz2swN5OzwXiWIQTj_JLEHnDgZ)):

 * climate_data
   - This directory contains the reference and future climate data